nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a person**

+**MSS**

+1. User adds a person
+2. AddressBook adds the person to contact list

+    Use case ends.

+**Extensions**

+* 1a.
+AddressBook detects an error in the entered data.
+   * 1a1.
+AddressBook requests for the correct data.
+   * 1a2.
+User enters new data.
+   * Steps 1a1-1a2 are repeated until the data entered is correct.
+   * Use case resumes from step 2.

+  Use case ends.

+**Use case: Edit a person**

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to edit a specific person in the list
+4. AddressBook edits the person

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+AddressBook detects an error in the entered data.
+   * 3a1.
+AddressBook requests for the correct data.
+   * 3a2.
+User enters new data.
+   * Steps 3a1-3a2 are repeated until the data entered is correct.
+   * Use case resumes from step 4.

+  Use case ends.

 **Use case: Delete a person**

 **MSS**